Parthenocissus inserta: Taxonomy

 Parthenocissus inserta was first described in 1887 by Anton Kerner, as Vitis inserta.
 It was transferred to Parthenocissus by Karl Fritsch in 1922.
 Separately, in 1893, Ellsworth Brownell Knerr described it as the variety vitacea of Ampelopsis quinquefolia (a synonym of Parthenocissus quinquefolia).
 Albert Spear Hitchcock raised the variety to the full species Parthenocissus vitacea in 1894.
 Kerner's epithet inserta has priority over Knerr's vitacea, so the correct name is Parthenocissus inserta.

+Distribution and habitat

+It can be found in southeastern Canada (west to southern Manitoba) and a large area of the United States, from Maine west to Montana and south to New Jersey and Missouri in the east, and Texas to Arizona in the west.
+It is becoming invasive in northeast Louisiana.
+It is present in California, but it may be an introduced species that far west.
+It is introduced in Europe.

 Ecology

 The flowers of thicket creeper are frequently visited by Mordella marginata, a tumbling flower beetle.
 Several bee species have been observed collecting pollen from the flowers, including the sweat bees Augochlora pura, Lasioglossum subviridatum, and Lasioglossum zephyrus.
 The fruits are eaten by birds.